Skip to main content

 Understanding the difference between a cracked vs chipped tooth is important because the two conditions can vary significantly in terms of severity, symptoms, and the type of treatment that may be appropriate.
 A minor chip on the edge of a tooth may feel like a cosmetic inconvenience, whilst a crack that extends deeper into the tooth structure could potentially affect the nerve and long-term health of the tooth.

 This article explains the key differences between cracked and chipped teeth, explores the common causes and symptoms associated with each, and outlines the treatment approaches that a dentist may consider.
+It also provides practical oral health advice to help reduce the risk of tooth damage in the future.
+If you are experiencing any discomfort or have noticed visible damage to a tooth, seeking a professional dental assessment is always the most reliable next step.

 Experiencing these symptoms?